 Words by Adam Moore.

 Shoryuuuuu-ken!!!
-Screensaver Series is a beast of a performance.
-I feel like it’s 1996 and Dark Ryu is gearing up to obliterate me in an unstoppable, mathematical equation that only the playstation really understands.
+The year is 1996 and Dark Ryu is gearing up to obliterate me in an unstoppable, mathematical equation that only the PlayStation really understands.
 All I can do is watch the mesmerising combo lock me in and await my fate.
-Five (?) performers (sometimes I can’t tell if it’s six) creep, crawl, push, signal, yield, flex, hold, stroke, reappear and reabsorb one another, in seemingly perfect symmetry, with a rhythm, scale and pace that traverses the granular to the grandiose.
+The same feeling of giddy oblivion rises as I watch the Screensaver creep, crawl, push, signal; yield, flex, hold, stroke; reappear and reabsorb itself, in seemingly perfect symmetry, while observing a rhythm, scale and pace that traverses the granular to the grandiose.